GREATER LONDON AUTHORITY

 SPP POLICY AND STRATEGY

-For the GLA Group, responsible procurement means pioneering socially, environmentally and economically sustainable procurement to deliver improved quality of life and better value for money.
+For the GLA Group, responsible procurement means pioneering socially, environmentally, and economically sustainable procurement to deliver improved quality of life and better value for money.
 It involves working in partnership across London to provide sustained employment opportunities and improve working conditions.
-It means opening up access to contract opportunities for London’s diverse businesses, and voluntary and community sector organisations, encouraging improved practices with our suppliers and promoting greater environmental sustainability to make London a better place to live and work.
+It means opening access to contract opportunities for London’s diverse businesses, and voluntary and community sector organisations, encouraging improved practices with our suppliers and promoting greater environmental sustainability to make London a better place to live and work.

 Through the GLA Group’s extensive public procurement of products and services, the GLA Group Responsible Procurement Policy is designed to deliver lasting positive change.
 This will be achieved by: